rezored/woo-bgn-eur-prices/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Displays prices in BGN and EUR in WooCommerce using the fixed BNB exchange rate: 1 EUR = 1.95583 BGN.
-Required by law from 1.08.2025.
+Display WooCommerce prices in BGN and EUR using the fixed BNB exchange rate (1 EUR = 1.95583 BGN).
+Compliant with the new Bulgarian law effective 1 August 2025.

 == Description ==

-**Legal requirement from 1.08.2025:** All online stores in Bulgaria must display their prices in both BGN and EUR.
+**Legal requirement from 1 August 2025:**
+All online stores in Bulgaria must display their prices in both BGN and EUR.

-This plugin automatically adds EUR price display alongside BGN prices, using the fixed BNB exchange rate – 1 EUR = 1.95583 BGN.
+This lightweight plugin automatically adds EUR price display alongside BGN prices, using the fixed BNB exchange rate (1 EUR = 1.95583 BGN).

-Works on:
+**Works on:**
 - Product pages
 - Cart and checkout (including WooCommerce Blocks)
 - Mini cart
 - Order emails

 == Features ==
-* Automatic EUR price calculation from BGN
+- ✅ Automatic EUR price calculation from BGN
-* Uses fixed BNB exchange rate: 1 EUR = 1.95583 BGN
+- ✅ Uses fixed BNB exchange rate: 1 EUR = 1.95583 BGN
-* Works on all key pages and emails
+- ✅ Works on all key pages and emails
-* No additional configuration required
+- ✅ No additional configuration required
-* Lightweight and fast
+- ✅ Lightweight and fast

 == Installation ==

-1. Upload the plugin folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin folder to `/wp-content/plugins/`.
 2. Activate it from the **Plugins** menu in WordPress.
-3. Done – the plugin starts working immediately.
+3. That’s it – the plugin works immediately!

 == Frequently Asked Questions ==

 = Will it work with currencies other than BGN? =
-No, the plugin is designed only for stores with BGN as the primary currency.
+No. This plugin is designed only for stores with BGN as the primary currency.

 = Can I change the exchange rate? =
-No, the rate is fixed by law.
-If you need a dynamic rate – use a multi-currency plugin.
+No. The rate is fixed by law.
+For dynamic rates, use a multi-currency plugin.

 = How can I support the developer? =
 You can send a "thank you" through the link in the plugin settings ❤️

 == Screenshots ==

-1. Example with displayed prices in BGN and EUR
+1. Product page with prices in BGN and EUR
-2. Checkout page with exchange rate explanation
+2. Checkout page showing both currencies

 == Changelog ==

 = 1.4.6 =
-* Fixed WordPress enqueue compliance - removed inline scripts and styles
+* Fixed WordPress enqueue compliance – removed inline scripts/styles
-* Enhanced compatibility - using proper WordPress functions for resource loading
+* Enhanced compatibility – using proper WordPress functions for resource loading
-* Improved security - proper script localization with wp_localize_script()
+* Improved security – proper script localization with `wp_localize_script()`
-* Enhanced performance - CSS and JS files are separated and cached
+* Enhanced performance – CSS and JS files are separated and cached

 = 1.4.3 =
-* Improved security - all outputs are properly escaped
+* Improved security – all outputs are properly escaped
-* Improved internationalization - all texts are translatable
+* Improved internationalization – all texts are translatable
 * WordPress standards compliance

 = 1.4.0 =